ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The AS MUST ensure that each registered device can access and retrieve only its pertaining subset of the TRL.
 To this end, the AS can always perform the required filtering based on the authenticated identity of the registered device, i.e., a (non-public) identifier that the AS can securely relate to the registered device and the secure association that they use to communicate.

-The AS MUST ensure that, other than registered devices accessing their own pertaining subset of the TRL, only authorized and authenticated administrators can retrieve the full TRL (see {{sec-registration}}).
+The AS MUST ensure that, other than registered devices accessing their own pertaining subset of the TRL, only authorized and authenticated administrators can access the content of the whole TRL (see {{sec-registration}}).

 ## Size of the TRL